Interpreting the results#

-PyORBIT_results will produce several files depending on the flags provided at runtime.
-The terminal output is always present
+pyorbit_results will produce several files depending on the flags provided at runtime.
+The following sections will provide you with a detailed description.

 Terminal output#